An Honest Mindvalley Review: Is it Worth the Cost?

 What is Mindvalley?

 Mindvalley is an online learning platform established in 2002 by Vishen Lakhiani.
 With a whopping 10 million students worldwide, it is among the most successful online learning platforms currently operating.
-The online learning platform has more than 10 million students worldwide and more than 200 instructors.
+The Mindvalley platform also has more than 1200 expert instructors from all walks of life.

 In addition to having a lot of dedicated learners, Mindvalley can also boast with another remarkable statistic.
 Their Quests (a term used for Mindvalley courses) have a 333% better completion rate than the industry average.
 Obviously, this is not down to pure luck.